 Enlarged Prostate

-Definition of Enlarged Prostate
+Enlarged Prostate Definition:

 In the early stage of prostate enlargement, the bladder muscle becomes thicker and forces urine through the narrowed urethra by contracting more powerfully.
 As a result, the bladder muscle may become more sensitive, causing a need to urinate more often and more suddenly.